 Candidate and party lists released

-The registered parties seeking the party vote in 2020 are (in alphabetical order):
+The registered parties who have submitted a party list and are seeking the party vote in 2023 are (in alphabetical order):

 - ACT New Zealand

 - Green Party

 - National Party

 - New Nation Party